 From early December, you’ll notice the local roundabouts lit up with red and green Christmas lights, and many of the main buildings and streets in Bridgetown are also decorated for the festive season.
 You’ll hear Christmas music in most stores in town, which have extended Christmas opening hours, so you’re sure to pick up a bargain in the Christmas sales.

-In mid-December, you can experience the Barbados Cancer Society Float Parade throughout the streets of Bridgetown, which features colourful festive costumes and decorated trucks with plenty of Christmas music to enjoy.
+In mid-December, you can experience the Barbados Cancer Society Float Parade throughout the streets of Bridgetown, which features colorful festive costumes and decorated trucks with plenty of Christmas music to enjoy.

 Also in mid-December is the annual Rotary Club of Barbados Carols by Candlelight, hosted in the beautiful gardens of Ilaro Court, the residence of the Barbadian Prime Minister.

 In fact, there’s is a whole smorgasbord of Christmas concerts held throughout the entire month of December at churches, parks and various venues across the island.
-Two of the most popular are the world-renowned Christmas Jazz, and the Carols at the Abbey at St. Nicholas Abbey.
+Two of the most popular is the world-renowned Christmas Jazz and the Carols at the Abbey at St. Nicholas Abbey.

 How Do Barbadians Celebrate Christmas?

-Like most countries throughout the world, Christmas Day in Barbados is celebrated on December 25th as a national holiday honouring the birth of Jesus Christ.
+Like most countries throughout the world, Christmas Day in Barbados is celebrated on December 25th as a national holiday honoring the birth of Jesus Christ.